pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

         cd google-auth
         py -m pip install .

-Additionally, pip can install packages from source in `development mode`_, meaning that changes to the source directory will immediately affect the installed package without needing to re-install:
+Additionally, pip can install packages from source in :doc:`development mode <setuptools:userguide/development_mode>`, meaning that changes to the source directory will immediately affect the installed package without needing to re-install: